holly-rees-bjss/go-to-do/README.md

 The API app is also run with the default logging level as Error, but again you can specify logging level (debug, info, warn, error) using the logLevel flag eg. `go run main.go -loglevel=debug api`.

 This phase of the app also introduces persistent data storage with a json store.
 You can specify which data store you'd like using the `-store` flag and specifying `inmemory` or `json` (eg. `-store=json`).
-(This is also true of the CLI app, eg. `go run main.go -store=json cli`)
+(This is also now true of the CLI app in phase-2, eg. `go run main.go -store=json cli`)